Overview of the Latest Draft Regulatory Technical Standards

 This refers to an arrangement as defined in Article 1(b) of Commission Delegated Regulation (EU) No 149/2013 (regulatory technical standards on indirect clearing arrangements, the clearing obligation, the public register, access to a trading venue, non-financial counterparties, and risk mitigation techniques for OTC derivatives contracts not cleared by a CCP).

-CCP Accounts include: (1) a segregated account for the exclusive purpose of holding the assets and positions of a Clearing Member's Indirect Clients that are managed by the clearing member in a Clearing Member Type 1 Account
+CCP Accounts include: (1) a segregated account for the exclusive purpose of holding the assets and positions of a Clearing Member’s Indirect Clients that are managed by the clearing member in a Clearing Member Type 1 Account; and (2) a segregated account for the exclusive purpose of holding the assets and positions of a Clearing Member’s Indirect Clients that are managed by the Clearing Member in a Clearing Member Type 2 Account.

 Where the assets and positions of several Indirect Clients are managed by CCPs.